How Much Do Precast Concrete Walls Cost in 2025?

 Cost data is based on actual project costs as reported by 209 HomeAdvisor members.

 Depending on the size and type of concrete wall, you’ll pay anywhere from $10 to $60 per square foot.
 Small concrete walls built for aesthetic purposes will be much less costly than reinforced concrete walls built for structural purposes.
+Also, tall poured concrete walls cost more as your contractor must reset the formwork multiple times, increasing labor costs.

 Concrete foundation walls vary in height but are always structural to support the base of your home.
-Poured concrete walls for a foundation cost around $2,900 to $10,400, while including the concrete slab and footers drive up the price to around $24,000 to $44,500.
-Stem foundation walls will be less expensive than crawl space foundation walls.Â
+Poured concrete walls for a foundation cost around $2,900 to $10,400.
+Including footers and a concrete slab costs around $24,000 to $44,500 total.
+Stem foundation walls will be less expensive than crawl space foundation walls.

 If the foundation walls are thick and tall enough for a basement, the cost can be upwards of $25,000.
 Factors that influence the cost of a poured concrete basement foundation system include: